 In May 2019, the GASB issued Statement No. 91, Conduit Debt Obligations.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with commitments extended by issuers, arrangements associated with conduit debt obligations, and related note disclosures.
 This Statement also addresses arrangements often characterized as leases that are associated with conduit debt obligations.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2021.
-Earlier application is encouraged.
+This standard was adopted in fiscal year 2023 and had no material impact as a result of the adoption.

 In March 2020, the GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
 The primary objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements.
 This Statement also provides guidance for accounting and financial reporting for availability payment arrangements.
-The requirements of this Statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
+This standard was adopted in fiscal year 2023 and had no material impact as a result of the adoption.

 In May 2020, GASB released statement No. 96, Subscription-Based Information Technology Arrangements.
 This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements for government end users.
 This Statement requires a government to establish an intangible subscription based asset and corresponding liability.
-The requirements of this Statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
-Earlier application is encouraged.
+This standard was adopted in fiscal year 2023 as described in the corresponding notes to financial statements.

 In April 2022, GASB issued Statement No. 99, Omnibus.
 The objectives of this Statements are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
-The requirement of this Statement is effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
-Earlier application is encouraged.
+This standard was adopted in fiscal year 2023 and had no material impact as a result of the adoption.

 In June 2022, GASB issued Statement No. 100, Accounting Changes and Error Corrections.
 The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
-The requirement of this Statement is effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
-Earlier application is encouraged.
+This standard was adopted in fiscal year 2023 and had no material impact as a result of the adoption.